 Following health issues, Speakman settled back in the UK and in 2013 he was admitted to the Royal Hospital Chelsea as an in-pensioner.
 He was a regular attendee at the biannual VC and GC Association Reunions, and at Remembrance Day parades past the Cenotaph, where he was pushed along in a wheelchair by Johnson Beharry VC.
 Bill had acted as a mentor to Johnson soon after his own award of the VC, and they became firm friends.
 In 2004 he was given the Freedom of Altrincham and was President of the Altrincham and Bowden Civic Society as well as being a staunch supporter of the Royal British Legion and the Korean Veterans’ Association.
 In 2015 he returned to South Korea where he was presented the Taeguk Cordon, 1st Class of the National Order of Military Merit, their highest award.
 Bill presented a replica set of his VC medal group to the South Korean Government on the same visit.

 Bill celebrated his 90th birthday in September 2017, though sadly his health was beginning to fail.
 He was too unwell to attend the VC and GC Association Reunion in May 2018, and passed away at 7pm on the 20th June 2018, at the Royal Chelsea Hospital surrounded by family.
-The funeral service will be held on 19th July at the Royal Chelsea Hospital.
+The funeral service was held on 19th July 2018 at the Royal Chelsea Hospital.
 His wishes are to have his ashes scattered on Hill 217 in Korea.